Here at Wakelyns there are so many amazing resources, inlcuding indoor and outdoor classroom space.

 The Joy of Spoon Carving (and other woodland crafts) - Part demonstration/part slide show.
 See how green wood is fashioned into a spoon using hand tools.
 Learn which woods are used for and where they come from.
 I bring a display of tools and green woodwork items.

 Cool Conifers - Learning all about the fascinating world of conifers.
 Get your pines sorted from your spruces and your cedars from your firs.
 Helping you work through a basic taxonomy of conifers and their key identifying features and notable species.
 A relaxed talk, ideal for beignners, taking a fun look at this wonderful group of plants.
+I bring a display of cones and other interesting coniferous pieces for everyone to look at afterwards.

 All talks last approximately 45-55 minutes.
 I provide my own laptop and projector (and also have a small screen and long extension cable if needed).